 Summay: the sharded "shared" product enables another "dedicated" product, which is sharded by definition, and it actually is known to scale up by at least another order of magnitude (in terms of number of servers).

 4.4.4.
 Scalability of Filesystem Layer vs Block Layer

-Following factors are known to be responsible for better architectural (cf section What is Architecture) scalability of the block layer vs the filesystem layer, with a few exceptions (list may be incomplete):
+Following factors are responsible for better architectural (cf section 2.1) scalability of the block layer vs the filesystem layer, with a few exceptions (list may be incomplete):